 There are so many things to do in Kyoto – it really is up to your personal preference as to what you do there.
 You can check out our guide here on things to do in Kyoto and make a plan for yourself.

 If however you prefer to join an organized tour guide, here are a few you might like to consider:

 - Kyoto Temples and Arashiyama: If you’ve just got one day in Kyoto – this is a great tour to consider as it covers all the highlights.
 On this tour, you will see all the most popular temples and shrines, as well as the beautiful area of Arashiyama.
-This tour is ¥5640 per adult and ¥5000 per child.
+This tour is ¥7000 (approx. AUD $76) per adult and ¥6000 (approx. AUD $65) per child.
 Click here for more information.

-- Kyoto Temples and Nijo Castle: If you’re keen to see Nijo Castle as well as the main temples and shrines in Kyoto, then this is the tour for you.
-This tour is ¥17,100 per adult and ¥15,100 yen child.
-Click here for more information.
+- Kyoto Temples, Shrines and Textile Center: If you’re keen to see some of the unmissable sightseeing in Kyoto, then this full day Golden Route Tour is for you.
+This tour is ¥16,100 (approx. $175 AUD) per person – Click here for more information.